muratk3n/thirdwave/en/tweets/2020/week21c.md

 [Answer](https://muratk3n.github.io/thirdwave/en/2020/04/turks-culture-national-narrative.html#wolf)

-"Why do TR nats, its mob make a heavy metal sign, what does that mean?"
+"Why do TR nats, its mob, make a heavy metal sign, what does that mean?"

 *2020-05-20 19:58:25*